CrashOverride85/zc95/docs/Patterns.md

 If the volume goes above the level set, triggers the output on all 4 channels.
 Intended to be used with a microphone.

 ### Menu options
-* Audio trigger - Shows mini spectrum analyser, with a horizontal red line that can be moved up/down using the adjust dial.
+* Audio trigger - Shows mini spectrum analyzer, with a horizontal red line that can be moved up/down using the adjust dial.
 Whenever the volume is loud enough to cross the line, the output is triggered.

 ![Audio Threshold]